Every user reads every post.

 Translate a string once and we keep it.
 Every later request for that same string costs nothing in translation; you only pay for the storage row, which works out to a fraction of a cent per entry per month.

-Send 100K strings in one bulk call.
-Processing runs in the background and we ping your webhook when it finishes.
-You get 10% off everything in a bulk job, and anything already in cache is skipped instead of re-translated.
+Years of posts and messages already in your database?
+Send them in bulk, up to 200 per job.
+Processing runs in the background and we ping your webhook when it's done.
+Bulk jobs get 10% off, and anything already cached is skipped instead of re-translated.

 Test for free, pay when you ship